concurrentlabs/laguna/README.md

 *Total Transparency*

 > The Laguna solution operates transparently to preserve the application logic of the client and source website.
-Authentication, statistics, and advertising are all preserved and no changes are needed for websites or clients to work with Concurrent’s OTT content caching features.
+Authentication, statistics, and advertising are all preserved and no changes are needed for websites or clients to work with the OTT content caching features.

 *Cost Savings*